 Setting the Standard

 As middle school debate continues to grow in the area and around the country, we are proud to be among the first to offer a summer program for competitive debate at the highest level.
 Our staff has more than a decade of experience directing one of the nation's leading speech and debate workshops.
 Alumni have enjoyed incredible success at local, regional, and national level competitions at the high school and college levels and have matriculated to some of the finest colleges in the world.

 Purposeful lessons allow us to establish high standards targeted at building solid foundations reinforced through practice.
 Students in competitive debate at the middle school level excel over their peers in areas of critical thinking, close reading of literature, and writing.
 The confidence gained through participation positively affects students in all areas of their academic and social lives.

-Students are divided into small “labs” based on their experience which mimic classrooms and which are led by two or more instructors.
-Our goal is to place our most experienced teachers alongside contemporary champions in each event in order to provide a well-rounded approach to learning.
+Students are divided into small “labs” based on their experience which mimic classrooms and are led by two or more instructors.
+Our goal is to place our most experienced teachers alongside contemporary champions in each event to provide a well-rounded approach to learning.
 Instruction is tailored to the individual student with the goal of meeting students where they are and guiding them along their own competitive paths.

 Divisions, Dates and Pricing

 June 30 – July 13

 Dr. Sykes is the Director of Speech & Debate at Coppell High School.
 He has coached debate since 1997, and he worked at several summer institutes before establishing UNT's Mean Green Workshops, which he directed for 13 years until UNT and UTD combined their camp efforts.